 Physical description: 25 linear ft.
 (59 boxes)

 Language note: English

 Restriction on access: The collection is available for supervised use by appointment during normal Boynton Beach City Library hours.
-Users are required to complete a registration form and comply with the library’s regulations governing use.
+Users are required to comply with the library’s regulations governing use.

 Terms governing use and reproduction: Materials in the collections are to be used for private study, scholarship, or research in accord with the copyright law of the United States (Title 17, United States Code).
 The Boynton Beach City Library adheres to all conditions specified in the law when providing reproductions of copyrighted material.
 Any use of a reproduction in excess of “fair use," may result in the user’s liability for copyright infringement.

 Additional physical form available: Some material available digitally, including scrapbooks, and ephemera.